amymc/angular-bestsellers/README.md

-Angular.js app that displays list of bestselling books from a json file
+Responsive Angular.js app that displays list of bestselling books from a json file

+Users can search data or sort by rank/alphabetical order